-As I continue working on a collection of short stories, I have noticed a common theme among most of them.
-I appear to enjoy throwing my characters’ lives into chaos.
-Of course, any good story presents conflict or obstacles.
-In reviewing my stories, however, there is rarely have a human antagonist (though some humans are conduits).
-My antagonists are almost always something beyond a human: the universe, the reality of life, God, Satan, whatever.
+I’m currently in the final stages of writing my third collection of short stories.
+Like most of my other writings, especially short stories, I enjoy the theme of chaos..
+Of course, any good story presents conflict or obstacle, often another person or organization embodied in the antagonist.
+My antagonists are almost always something other than a human: the universe, the reality of life, God, Satan, whatever.
 This is true regardless of the genre in which I am writing.
-As I considered this, two thoughts came to mind.
+I am playing with Chaos Theory, to some degree.

-As you can see, then, being a human in a complex society in a complex universe with a phenomenal number of variables (large and minute), would make predictability almost impossible.
+As you can see, then, being a human in a complex society in a complex universe with a phenomenal number of variables (large and small), would make predictability almost impossible.
 But my use of these ideas in narrative go beyond mere mechanical chaos.
 There are a few characteristics of my view, shaped, I am sure, by my experience and my education.

 • The reality of being human and living a life is not quantifiable or predictable: we are not in control of much at all.